cloudflare/r2-data-catalog-examples/pyspark-notebook/README.md

 **Step 5: Have fun!**

-Now you have a Notebook that is connected to your R2 Data Catalog, go forth and do big data things.
+Now you have a notebook that is connected to your R2 Data Catalog, go forth and do big data things.

 If you'd like to load a larger data set for more complex queries, try out the [New York City Taxi Dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+Download some of those files, and load them up into your Catalog.

 You can load Parquet files and write them to Iceberg in just a few lines of code:
 ```python